 - Pat the breast dry with a paper towel

 - Melt 2 tablespoons of butter and brush onto the entire surface of the breast.
-If you have a boneless turkey breast with netting, leave the netting on.
+If you have a boneless breast with netting, leave the netting on.

 - Press seasoning onto the entire buttered breast